securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Acknowledgments: {#Acknowledgments}

 This directive allows you to link to a page where security researchers are recognized for their reports.
-The page should list individuals or companies that disclosed security vulnerabilities and worked with you to remediate the issue.
+The page SHOULD list individuals or companies that disclosed security vulnerabilities and worked with you to remediate the issue.

 ~~~~~~~~~~